Michigan Sex Offender Registry

 SORA, Michigan’s Sex Offender Registry, is currently being challenged for certain unconstitutional provisions.
 This law has become more and more punitive over the years, which is why it is being challenged.

-The Michigan Sex Offender Registry Laws are retroactive and captures certain convicted sex offenders whose offenses were committed before the laws were put into place.
-The challenges to the Sex Offender Registration Act are two fold, prior to 2011 and after 2011.
+The Michigan Sex Offender Registry Laws are retroactive and capture certain convicted sex offenders whose offenses were committed before the laws were put into place.
+The challenges to the Sex Offender Registration Act are twofold, before 2011 and after 2011.

 The draft legislation HB5679 has only been introduced and will likely NOT be what eventually gets signed into law.

-On April 6, 2020, Judge Cleland issued an interim order which stops any local law enforcement agency from enforcing registration, verification, school zone and fee violations connected with Michigan’s Sex Offender Registry law, from February 14, 2020 through the end of the COVID-19 crisis.
+On April 6, 2020, Judge Cleland issued an interim order that stops any local law enforcement agency from enforcing registration, verification, school zone, and fee violations connected with Michigan’s Sex Offender Registry law, from February 14, 202,0 through the end of the COVID-19 crisis.
 Michigan State Police will continue to use the Sex Offender Registry during this time.

 The Michigan State Police have a memo declaring that they are not verifying pre-April, 2011 registrants at this time.
 Local law enforcement received the memo, but it is unclear if they are all complying with it.